 Hemorrhoids can often be treated using at-home remedies and lifestyle changes, such as:

-In cases of severe hemorrhoids, such as those with a blood clot, surgical interventions may be needed.
+In cases of severe hemorrhoids, such as those with a blood clot, surgical interventions may be necessary.

 If blood is detected in stool through screening tests, a healthcare provider will generally recommend completing a colonoscopy to determine the cause of the blood, which will then dictate the treatment or management methods recommended.